-You could be surprised at how easy it is to lose track of your water heater’s age, or how challenging it can be to notice a problem before it results in a mess.
+You could be amazed at how easy it is to lose track of your water heater’s age, or how challenging it can be to notice a problem before it results in a big leak.

-There are a couple indications that you can take advantage of to monitor the state of your water heater.
+There are a few pointers that you can take advantage of to monitor the state of your water heater.
 You’ll want to be alert for them to keep your equipment in the best shape.

 Here are five possible signs it might be time to replace your water heater in Miami.